-Your hotel on Koh Samed will be able to advise you about the various speedboat transfers from the pier to the island.
-Some resorts offer free transfers at scheduled times, otherwise a private speedboat will cost around 2000 baht.
-Scheduled but slower ferry boat transfer takes around 25 minutes and costs around 100 baht per person.
+Your hotel on Koh Samet will be able to advise you about the various speedboat transfers from the pier to the island.
+Some resorts offer free transfers at scheduled times, otherwise a private speedboat will cost around 2,000 baht.

 The only way to get around is by a ‘songthaew’ (a pickup truck with two benches in the back and no roof), which costs 200 baht for a private trip, or 20-60 baht per person for a full load, depending on which beach you are going to.

-Unlike a few decades ago, Samed island has become quite developed.
-Even if you go there unprepared, you can pretty much find whatever you need, be it ATMs, convenient stores like 7–Eleven, pharmacies or internet cafés.
+Unlike a few decades ago, Samet island has become quite developed.
+Even if you go there unprepared, you can pretty much find whatever you need – ATMs, convenient stores like 7–Eleven, pharmacies or internet cafés.

-Visitors go to Koh Samed all year round, with peak months from November to April.
-Low period starts from May until September which is the rainy season, but even then the island still has much less rain than other islands in Thailand.
+Visitors go to Koh Samet all year round, with peak months from November to April.
+Low period starts from May until September which is the rainy season; but even then, the island has much less rain than other islands in Thailand.